nico-robert/magic/README.md

 ================
 `magic` Tcl bindings for [libmagic](https://manned.org/libmagic.3).

 Tested on Mac OS X, should be working on Linux.
-_You could be able to build and make it working with Cygwin on Windows_.

 Dependencies :
 -------------------------